ygg-lang/oaks/readme.md

 Oaks is designed from the ground up to be a **High-Performance LSP Foundation**.
 Its architecture solves the most challenging problems in building modern IDE support:

-### The LSP Powerhouse
+### The IDE & AI Powerhouse
-- **Native LSP Type Support**: `SourceText` provides built-in, zero-cost conversion between UTF-8 byte offsets and LSP-standard `Line/Character` positions.
+- **Native LSP & MCP Support**: Built-in support for Language Server Protocol and Model Context Protocol, enabling seamless integration with both modern IDEs and AI agents.
+- **Virtual File System (VFS)**: Integrated `oak-vfs` provides a high-performance, incremental file system abstraction, perfect for workspace-wide analysis and cross-file refactorings.
-- **Resilient Analysis**: The framework's **Error Recovery** ensures that your Language Server remains responsive even when the user's code is in an invalid state.
+- **Resilient Analysis**: The framework's **Error Recovery** ensures that your analysis tools remain responsive even when the code is in an invalid state.
-- **HMR-Ready**: Sub-millisecond **Incremental Parsing** means your LSP can provide instant feedback on every keystroke, even in multi-megabyte files.
+- **HMR-Ready**: Sub-millisecond **Incremental Parsing** means your tools can provide instant feedback on every keystroke, even in multi-megabyte files.
-- **Refactoring Engine**: The `Transformer` trait combined with **Structural Sharing** allows for complex code actions (like "Rename" or "Extract Method") to be implemented with high performance and 100% comment preservation.
+- **Refactoring Engine**: The `Transformer` trait combined with **Structural Sharing** allows for complex code actions to be implemented with high performance and 100% comment preservation.

 ### Semantic Integration Ready
 While Oaks focuses on high-performance syntax analysis, it is designed to be the perfect foundation for semantic analysis: